-For pre-Medicare medical benefits, the trend is initially 5.6% and decreases to a 4.5% long-term trend rate after seven years.
-For post-65 medical benefits, the actual fully insured Medicare Advantage trend rates for fiscal year 2019 through 2022 are reflected.
+For pre-Medicare medical benefits, the trend is 6.25% and decreases to a 4.5% long-term trend rate after seven years.
+For post-65 medical benefits, the actual fully insured Medicare Advantage trend rates for fiscal year 2019 through 2023 are reflected.
 The rates used for 2023 and 2024 are 21.83% and 18.53%, respectively, trending to 4.5% for all future years.
-For prescription drug benefits, the initial trend rate is 7.00% and decrease to 4.5% long-term trend rate after seven years.
+For prescription drug benefits, the initial trend rate is 8.00% and decrease to 4.5% long-term trend rate after seven years.
 For Plan Year 2023 the Medicare Advantage trend rate includes an assumed increase in the premiums based on recent experience and discussions with the Medicare Advantage vendor.
 The assumed post-65 medical trend is 4.50% for all future years.
-For prescription drug benefits, the initial trend rate is 7.00% decreasing to a 4.50% long-term trend rate after seven years.